ABB Ltd (ABB) Shares Rise Despite Market Challenges

 ABB’s Market Performance

-ABB’s stock has seen a -1.72% decrease for the week, with a 4.99% rise in the past month and a 3.33% gain in the past quarter.
-The volatility ratio for the week is 1.36%, and the volatility levels for the past 30 days are at 1.21% for ABB Ltd. The simple moving average for the past 20 days is 3.10% for ABB’s stock, with a 17.77% simple moving average for the past 200 days.
+ABB’s stock has seen a 1.56% increase for the week, with a 10.32% rise in the past month and a 7.56% gain in the past quarter.
+The volatility ratio for the week is 1.13%, and the volatility levels for the past 30 days are at 1.12% for ABB Ltd The simple moving average for the past 20 days is 2.90% for ABB’s stock, with a 18.72% simple moving average for the past 200 days.

-During the last 5 trading sessions, ABB fell by -1.72%, which changed the moving average for the period of 200-days by +33.72% in comparison to the 20-day moving average, which settled at $35.01.
-In addition, ABB Ltd saw 18.22% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ABB rose by +1.56%, which changed the moving average for the period of 200-days by +28.14% in comparison to the 20-day moving average, which settled at $35.67.
+In addition, ABB Ltd saw 20.06% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ABB